pathway-lod/virtuoso-httpd-docker/README.md

   Important:
   The first time you run Virtuoso, the password is dba.
-  You can change it later at http://localhost:8900.
+  You can change it later at http://localhost:8900/conductor > Systen Admin > User Accounts > dba user

 If you don't know the default graph URI, don't include it in your run command.
 Otherwise, the queries will not work against the endpoint.